ʻĀhuimanu, Hawaii: Education

 Ahuimanu Elementary School, located adjacent to but not inside the CDP, is a public, coeducational grade school of the Hawai'i State Department of Education that serves around 400 students in grades K-6.
-It is located in the community of Temple Valley, Ahuimanu in the ahupua'a of Kāne'ohe near the Ko'olau mountains on the island of Oahu.
+It is located in the community of Temple Valley, Ahuimanu in the ahupua'a of Kāneʻohe near the Ko'olau mountains on the island of Oahu.

 Saint Louis School was originally located in the ʻĀhuimanu area of windward Oʻahu as the College of ʻĀhuimanu, founded in 1846 by the Fathers of the Congregation of the Sacred Hearts of Jesus and Mary.
 In 1881, the school was relocated to Honolulu.